-Claim: Green potatoes are poisonous.
+Claim: You should avoid eating green potatoes because they are poisonous.

-Origins:The potato, the ultimate comfort food in Western society, has a disturbing secret.
+Origin:The potato, the ultimate comfort food in Western society, has a disturbing secret.
 This trustworthy old friend so often invited to our tables can, at times, slip us a little bit of poison.

 The potato — or, rather, green versions of